Skip to main content

 What Actions Signal a Shift to Medical Care

-Certain activities within a are clear indicators of a transition into a group health plan.
+Certain activities within a wellness program are clear indicators of a transition into a group health plan.
 These actions move beyond encouraging healthy habits and enter the domain of clinical practice.
 Recognizing them allows you to understand the level of protection and regulation that should accompany the service.

 • Screenings and Examinations ∞ Programs that offer biometric screenings, physical examinations, or genetic tests are providing a diagnostic service.
 These are medical procedures designed to assess your health status.